openstreetmap-ng/openstreetmap-ng/FAQ.md

 ### What are written considerations about the chosen tech stack? ([src](https://community.openstreetmap.org/t/the-next-generation-of-openstreetmap-in-python/105621/3))

 In this answer, I will skip talk about Python as it's obvious.
-Instead, I'll focus on the fundamental packages used by the project: FastAPI (web server) and Pydantic (data models).
+Instead, I'll focus on the fundamental packages used by the project: FastAPI (web server), Pydantic (data models), and SQLAlchemy (database).

 When choosing the web server, I considered FastAPI, Flask, and Django.
 Django's async support is preliminary and, for that reason, it's immediately ruled out.
 Now, when deciding between FastAPI and Flask, FastAPI emerged as the preferred choice for several reasons: